MyGamepedia/black-mesa-new-qt-qml-ui-analysis/README.md

 The main doc: https://developer.valvesoftware.com/wiki/Qt_(Black_Mesa)

 Notes:
+* "vcd_" prefix files are code for docs on the wiki, DeepWiki use it to have more context.
 * Folder "bin" contains DLLs purely related to the UI.
 * This repository contains multiple UI versions: